keyboardDrummer/SmartReactives/README.md

 ```

 ## SmartNotifyPropertyChanged
-Using Postsharp, is it possible to automatically call PropertyChanged for a property, when that property changes.
+Implementing PropertyChanged for a property is a known cause for boilerplate.
+PostSharp allows you to remove this boilerplate using its attribute NotifyPropertyChanged.
 However, sometimes a property A depends on another property B. In this case we would like both properties to call PropertyChanged when B changes.
-This example shows how SmartReactives will do this for you.
+The PostSharp attribute NotifyPropertyChanged won't do this, but SmartNotifyPropertyChanged will.
+This below example demonstrates this.

 ```c#
 class Calculator : HasNotifyPropertyChanged